carlohamalainen/carlohamalainen.github.io/_posts/2008-08-31-robot-in-liben.md

-It&#8217;s pretty cool when this sort of thing appears out of nowhere 🙂
+It's pretty cool when this sort of thing appears out of nowhere 🙂